Skip to main content

 Notice

 For the Learn mode and the resulting MIDI control to work, MIDI must be correctly configured in Maschine.
-If Maschine is running as stand-alone application this is done in the MIDI page of the Preferences panel — for more details please refer to section Preferences – MIDI Page.
-If Maschine is running as a plug-in in a host application the MIDI configuration is done in the host — see section Stand-Alone and Plug-in Mode.
+If Maschine is running as stand-alone application this is done in the MIDI page of the Preferences panel — for more details please refer to section Preferences – MIDI page.
+If Maschine is running as a plug-in in a host application the MIDI configuration is done in the host — see section Stand-alone and plug-in operation.

 If there is already a MIDI assignment for the parameter, the new MIDI assignment will replace the previous one.
 If you change your mind and don’t want to assign any new MIDI control, while Learn is blinking click the Assignment field again or press [Esc] on your computer keyboard.